ibinti/ibi-the-watch-cat/README.md

 2025.0713

 in progress...update https://ibinti.com/ibi-the-watch-cat when heartbeat arrives
-<br>trying SignalR Push Hub for real-time heartbeat update, will see what happens
+<br>todo: try SignalR Push Hub for real-time heartbeat updates, and see what happens